MicrosoftDocs/SupportArticles-docs/support/mem/intune/devices-enroll-canceled-intune-subscription.md

 Consider the following scenario:

 - A user's Intune subscription was canceled, and the Intune admin console can no longer be accessed.
 - A different MDM provider was selected.
-The MDM authority for the tenant is still set to Intune, Office 365, or Configuration Manager (CM).
+The MDM authority for the tenant is still set to Intune, Office 365, or Configuration Manager.

 In this scenario, the user's devices still try to enroll in Intune.